microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

     * **Mixed Reality Toolkit** - The toolkit itself, providing the central configuration entry point for the entire framework.
     * **MixedRealityPlayspace** - The parent object for the headset, which ensures the headset / controllers and other required systems are managed correctly in the scene.
-    * The Main Camera is moved as a child to the Playspace - Which allows the playspace to manage the camera in conjunction with the SDKs
+    * The Main Camera is moved as a child to the Playspace - Which allows the playspace to manage the camera in conjunction with the SDKs.

     >[!NOTE]
-    > While working in your scene, **DO NOT move the Main Camera** (or the **MixedRealityPlayspace**) from the scene origin (0,0,0).
-This is controlled by the MRTK and the active SDK.
-If you need to move the players start point, then **move the scene content and NOT the camera**!
+    > While working in your scene, **DO NOT move the Main Camera** or the **MixedRealityPlayspace**.
+These are controlled by the active SDK and the MRTK respectively.
+Any settings you make to the Main Camera or MixedRealityPlayspace transforms will at best be overwritten, and at worst result in undefined behavior.
+    >
+    > The entire rig, Camera and Playspace, can be moved by adding another GameObject to the scene, and making it the parent of the MixedRealityPlayspace.
+When that object is moved, the Playspace and Camera will follow loosely behind, subject to the additional local transform changes made by the MRTK and active SDK.

 1. Press Play and test out hand simulation by pressing the **spacebar**.